-I find it helps to provide links to relevant background information if you already have them available, particularly if it inspired or contributed to the content idea rather than relying on the content creator to find their own.
+I find it helps to provide links to relevant background information if you already have them available, particularly if the information inspired or contributed to the content idea, rather than relying on content creators to find their own.
 It can be frustrating when their research doesn’t match or is inferior to your own.A brief should include purpose, angle, and the message audience should leave with. @daniel_hatch Click To Tweet

 How does the brand communicate?

-Here are nine basic things at a minimum every single brief requires:
+Here are nine basic things every single brief requires:

-- The brief itself.
-What is the angle, the message, the editorial purpose of the content being created?
-Include here whom the audience is.
+- The brief itself: What is the angle, the message, the editorial purpose of the content being created?
+Include here who the audience is.

-- Fee.
-What is the agreed price/rate?
-Not everyone puts this on the brief but, if appropriate, include it.
+- Fee: What is the agreed price/rate?
+Not everyone puts this on the brief but include it if appropriate.

 Depending on your business or the kind of content involved, you might have other important information to include here, too.
 Put it all in a template and make it the front page of your brief.

 Prepare your briefs early